Post-Traumatic Stress Disorder

 What is Post-Traumatic Stress Disorder (PTSD)?

-Some people may develop a mental health condition know as Post-Traumatic Stress Disorder (PTSD) in response to witnessing or experiencing a traumatic event.
+Some people may develop a mental health condition known as Post-Traumatic Stress Disorder (PTSD) in response to witnessing or experiencing a traumatic event.
 Traumatic events include exposure to death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
 The person may have directly experienced the traumatic event, witnessed it, learned that someone close to them was exposed to a trauma, or been indirectly exposed to details of the trauma (e.g., first responders, paramedics).

 PTSD symptoms persist long after a traumatic event has ended (at least more than one month afterwards).
 PTSD can result in intrusive memories, avoidance of anything that reminds oneself of the trauma, negative changes in mood and thinking, and increased reactivity (i.e., hyperarousal).
 These symptoms significantly impair functioning and can negatively affect various aspects of life, including relationships and work performance.